Juan-Abellan/Seaborn_basics/README.md

 df = sns.load_dataset('tips')

 ## Tools
-For this challenge, we will work with Jypiter Notebook and some Python libraries such as pandas and Seaborn.
+For this challenge, we will work with Jupyter Notebook and some Python libraries such as pandas and Seaborn.